CapstoneROV/UserandSensorInterface/README.md

 View Sonar Data in RViz:

 While the ros.py script is running and publishing data, you should also be able to view this data in RViz under the respective ROS topic configured for sonar data visualization.

+To run RealSense Camera, connect to laptop, then run this command: roslaunch realsense2_camera rs_camera.launch then you should see ros topic being published and can view on rviz

+To run the sonar simulation, use the following command:

+bash

+roslaunch sonar_testing dummy.launch